-- Pressing [◄] or [▶] causes the area inside of the boundary displayed in step 1 to fill the monitor screen momentarily to aid in focus.
-The normal image will reappear a short while later. - 6.
+- Pressing [◄] or [►] causes the area inside of the boundary displayed in step 1 to fill the monitor screen momentarily to aid in focus.
+The normal image will reappear a short while later. - If you do not adjust the focus of the enlarged image, it will return automatically to step 3.
+If this happens and you still want to adjust the focus, press [SET] to display the enlarged image again. - 6.
 Press the shutter button to record the image.